syncfusion-content/winui-docs/winui/DataGrid/Helpers.md

 <tr>
 <td>
 ResolveToRecordIndex(int rowIndex)</td><td>
-Resolves Record index from the RowIndex.
+Resolves record index from the RowIndex.
 When RowIndex does not find any records it returns -1.
-RecordIndex denotes the index of Record in <code>SfDataGrid.View.Records</code></td></tr>
+RecordIndex denotes the index of record in <code>SfDataGrid.View.Records</code></td></tr>
 <tr>
 <td>
 ResolveToRowIndex(int recordIndex)</td><td>